NohaKareem/Harmonia-Axyridis-Video/readme.md

 # Harmonia Axyridis Render Process
-HTML5 video assignment for 5009, showcasing rendering of a Harmonia Axyridis work in progress model object.
+HTML5 video assignment for 5009, showcasing explode animation, as well as rendering of a Harmonia Axyridis work in progress model object.

 ## Helpful links